yermolim/dots-animation/README.md

 animationControl.start();
 ```

-#### ⚠️for chart to function properly its container element must have relative, absolute or fixed position!
+#### ⚠️for animation to function properly its container element must have relative, absolute or fixed position!

 # Set your options
 you can override default options by passing object with properties available in 'IAnimationOptions' interface